 If you go to the bottom of the 3D Part of Blender you will see this:

-To learn how to apply multiple Materials on the same object, go to the “Materials” section of this Blender-Tutorial site.
+To learn how to apply multiple Materials on the same object, go to the “Materials” page.

-Should you want to learn a bit more about the multiple functions of this incredible rendering engine, I encourage you to have a look at YouTube, where many talented users of Blender explain every possible option.
+Should you want to learn a bit more about the multiple functions of this incredible rendering engine, I encourage you to have a look at YouTube, where many talented Blender users explain every possible option.